mcnulty/udi/PROTOCOL.md

 | code  | unsigned integer | An error code    |
 | msg   | text string      | An error message |

-Responses with a response type of `valid` take on a form dictated by the type of the request.
+Responses with a response type of `valid` have a third data item that is a map.
+The pairs in the map are dictated by the type of the request.

 ## Events

-An event is a single map data item with two guaranteed pairs:
+An event is composed of three data items.
+The first two items always take on the following
+form:

-- A key of `type` with an unsigned integer value that defines the type of the event.
+1. An unsigned integer value that defines the type of the event.
-- A key of `tid` with an unsigned integer value that identifies the thread that triggered the event.
+2. An unsigned integer value that identifies tid of the thread that triggered the event.

 The following is a list of event types and corresponding values: